1

 -

-Soil Moisture: Keep soil evenly moist but not waterlogged
+Soil Moisture: Keep soil evenly moist, not waterlogged. -

-Pruning Instructions: Prune in early spring to maintain shape and remove dead or damaged branches
+Pruning Instructions: Prune lightly to maintain shape and remove dead or damaged branches. -

 Share